academe/SagePay/README.md

 This library handles the back-end processing only.
 You will need:

-* Front-end forms to capture the user's name and address.
+* Front-end forms to capture the user's name and address (not required for SagePay Direct).
 * Validation on those forms to act as a gatekeeper before we sent those details to SagePay.
-* Routeing and a handler for the notification callback that SagePay will perform.
+* Routeing and a handler for the notification callback that SagePay will perform (the handler is more complex for SagePay Direct, as you need to handle more of the protocol on your site).
 * A MySQL database or an extension to the Transaction model for persisting the transaction data.
+  The transaction data can be stored anywhere you like, but a simple PDO extension, only tested on MySQL, is built in for convenience.

 Some more detailed examples of how this could work, will follow later.
 If you want to wrap this library up in a more diverse library, such as [OmniPay](https://github.com/adrianmacneil/omnipay), then this